Carolina Flyers

-The Carolina Flyers, formerly the Raleigh Flyers, are a professional ultimate team from Durham, North Carolina playing in the South Division of the American Ultimate Disc League.
+The Carolina Flyers (formerly the Raleigh Flyers) are a professional ultimate team based in Durham, North Carolina.
+The Flyers compete in the Ultimate Frisbee Association (UFA) as a member of the South Division.
 The team was founded in 2015.
 From 2015 through 2018, the Flyers played most of their home games at Crusader Stadium on the campus of Cardinal Gibbons High School in Raleigh, with some home games at WakeMed Soccer Park in Cary.
-In 2019, the team has played home games at WakeMed Soccer Park in Cary, and other venues.
+In 2019, the team has played home games at WakeMed Soccer Park, and other venues.
 After the 2020 AUDL season was cancelled due to the COVID-19 pandemic, the team moved their home games to Durham County Stadium beginning in 2021.
-In 2021, the Flyers won the national title.
 In 2022, the team announced that it was changing its name to the Carolina Flyers.
+The team had won the national title once in 2021.

 History

 2015

 The Flyers won the South Division in their inaugural season, with a record of 11–3.
 In the divisional playoffs, they beat the Jacksonville Cannons 28–27 in double overtime to advance, where they were defeated 22–19 in the national semifinals by the Madison Radicals.
 The Flyers signed the first-ever female professional ultimate player, Jessi Jones, to play in their game against the Nashville Nightwatch in May 2015.
 Jones, who was a team USA U-23 player in 2013, was signed as part of "Women's Ultimate Day".